A Brilliant List of BIPOC Book Festivals

 The Santa Fe International Literary Festival is not billed as a BIPOC event, but they do highlight local and nationally known Native and Latino authors, amongst a stellar list of bestselling national and international authors.
 I think it’s worth checking out.
 From the website: “Santa Fe, a city rich in cultural diversity, creativity, and dazzling light, is home to a four-day event that celebrates our shared love of language and ideas.
 We’ll explore issues at a time of extraordinary change—in politics, race, immigration, the environment, and more—as well as simply escape into great stories.
 The Santa Fe International Literary Festival will feed our minds and hearts and send us back into the world inspired.”
 In 2025 the line-up of author talent includes, Amy Tan, Michael Cunningham, Viet Thanh Nguyen, and Percival Everett!
 Tickets are on sale in January, 2025.

 Singapore may be a long way to go for a book festival, but if you’re creating content for Asian youth, this festival might be worth the trip.
 From the website: “The Asian Festival of Children’s Content (AFCC) is the leading festival in Asia for children’s stories and young adult (YA) fiction.
 Targeted at writers, illustrators, translators, publishers, educators and media professionals, AFCC offers a series of exciting programmes, including panel discussions, presentations, workshops, lectures, masterclasses, networking sessions and public programmes that promote the creation and appreciation of quality children's literature and YA with a focus on Asian themes.”
+This years country of focus is South Korea, due to the 50th anniversary of diplomatic ties between Korea and Singapore.

 The Bronx Book Festival.
 The Bronx, New York.
 June 21, 2025.